matebordas/js-orm/README.md

 # JS-ORM

 ## About
-A simple API that allows you to map the API responses to the desired FE data model and vice versa.
+A simple library that allows you to map the backend API responses to the desired front-end data model and vice versa.

 ## Installation
 Run: